Model#

 ML model and script prefixing is not automatically enabled through Model.enable_key_prefixing

-application by specifying the producer entity name to Client.set_data_source
+within a Model application by specifying the producer entity name to Client.set_data_source.

 However, for SmartSim to recognize the entity name within the application, the producer